paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ## Building the escrow program - Alice's Transaction

 ### Setting up the project
 Head over to the [template repo](https://github.com/mvines/solana-bpf-program-template), click `Use this template`, and set up a repo.
 The Solana ecosystem is still young so this is what we've got for now.
 Vscode with the Rust extension is what I use.
 You'll also need [`Rust`](https://www.rust-lang.org/tools/install).
-Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools.
-You need at least version `1.5.0`.
+Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools. **You need at least version `1.5.2`**.
 (If you're on mac and there are no binaries for the version you want, follow the "build from source" section and add installed the bins to path.
 The `solana-install init` step is unnecessary and does not work, ignore it.
 If it doesn't build because a command cannot be found, try installing [_coreutils_](https://formulae.brew.sh/formula/coreutils) and [_binutils_](https://formulae.brew.sh/formula/binutils) with homebrew).

 If you don't know how to test solana programs yet, remove all the testing code.
 Testing programs is a topic for another blog post.
 Remove the testing code in `lib.rs` as well as the `tests` folder next to `src`.
 Lastly, remove the testing dependencies from [`Cargo.toml`](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=cargo#creating-a-project-with-cargo).
 It should now look like this: